TheBrianGuy/EasySWFSender/README.md

 # 6. Your app should now be running at `https://YourProjectName.herokuapp.com/`
 ```

-## Configuration local machine and heroku
+## Configuration Local Machine and Heroku

 Your configuration will depend on your email host.
 Check out the Action Mailer Configuration section at http://guides.rubyonrails.org/action_mailer_basics.html and your email providers documentation for more information.